-This is a tulip shaped glass made by the Glencairn Crystal company as the vessel par excellence for sipping Scotch whisky.
-It’s endorsed by the Scotch Whisky Association, and it is used by every major whisk(e)y company in Scotland and Ireland.
+The tulip-shaped cut crystal glass made by the Glencairn Crystal company and designed by Raymond Davidson is labeled as the vessel par excellence for sipping Scotch whisky.
+It’s endorsed by the Scotch Whisky Association, and it is used by every major whiskey company in Scotland and Ireland thanks to the drinking experience it delivers.
 These days, you’ll find them everywhere, from tasting rooms all over Kentucky Bourbon country to chain stores such as Crate and Barrel and even Target.
-They're not expensive, and seem to be an easy add-to-your-collection item for whiskey and bourbon enthusiasts.
+The Glencairn glass is inexpensive and seems to be an easy add-to-your-collection item for whiskey and bourbon enthusiasts.

-The idea is this: the glass is around 175ml (6 oz.) and is designed to hold 50 ml of spirit (1.75oz), the identified ideal ratio of liquid to air.
-The glass is made for “nosing,” wherein the aromatic molecules coming off the liquid are funneled into a tighter bouquet at the top, allowing the sipper to maximize the nose and further enhance the experience.
+The idea is simple: the glass is around 175ml (6 oz.) and is designed to hold 50 ml of spirit (1.75oz), the identified ideal ratio of liquid to air.
+The glass is made for “nosing,” wherein the aromatic molecules coming off the liquid are funneled into a tighter bouquet at the top, allowing the sipper to maximize the nose and further enhance the experience of fine whisky.

-I have owned two of these for nearly ten years now, employing them whenever I have a bottle that cost more than $30 and want to get the most of my investment.
-And, admittedly, they do make great props for photoshoots.
+I have owned two Glencairn Whiskey Glasses for nearly ten years now, employing them whenever I have a bottle that costs more than $30.
+Ideally, I use the glasses when I want to get the most of my investment, and admittedly, they do make great props for photoshoots.

-I don’t like them, and I think I’m done.
+I don’t actually like this particular whisky glass and, I think I’m done.

 Why?
-Because I don’t simply don’t enjoy out of them as much as a standard rocks glass or tumbler.
+Because I don’t simply don’t get the joy out of them as much as a standard rocks glass or tumbler.
 After many evenings trying to enjoy something complicated and well-aged, I’ve decided these do not enhance my experience at all.
 In fact, for me, they end up detracting from the enjoyment of something special on which I’ve spent my hard-earned money.
-Here's my argument:

-Objection #3: Enjoying whiskey at home is not the same as assessing it in tasting context.
-I do not think the whisk(e)y industry is wrong.
+Objection #3: Enjoying whiskey at home is not the same as assessing it in a tasting context.
+I do not think the whiskey industry is wrong.
 I have full confidence that the people who taste some of the most complex and exquisite spirits in the world know how to best experience and assess them.
-And the next time I do a distillery tour in Kentucky, I fully expect the tastings of different mashbills, small batch, single barrels, and the like to come in the Glencairn glasses with the brand name etched on the outside.
+And the next time I attend a distillery tour in Kentucky, I fully expect the tastings of different mash bills, small-batch, single barrels, and the like to come in the Glencairn whiskey glass with its brand name etched on the outside.
 And I’ll love it.

-From now on, I’ll follow my intuition, and enjoy my whiskey in rocks glass.
+From now on, I’ll follow my intuition, and enjoy my whiskey in a rock glass.
 It will be heavy on the bottom, with a nice, wide diameter so I can wrap my whole hand around it.
 A proper sip of whiskey is a full-bodied experience, and so I will use more of my body to enjoy it.
-It will feel weighty in my hand, because whiskey itself is a weighty experience.
+It will feel weighty in my hand because whiskey itself is a weighty experience.